 Supervision

-PhD candidates at the Faculty of Humanities have two supervisors, one of them being a full professor.
-In principle, PhD candidates see their supervisor(s) once a month to discuss progress.
+PhD candidates at the Faculty of Humanities have two supervisors, one of them being a full professor or Associate Professor with ius promovendi (the right to promote).
+In principle, PhD candidates see their supervisor(s) once every sicx weeks to discuss progress.

 First year assessment

 In their first year, PhD candidates are evaluated on the basis of a pilot study — a 30-50 page paper or chapter which demonstrates the candidate’s ability to handle the material and object of the thesis in an academic way (see below).
-If the supervisors are satisfied by the quality of the pilot study and the revised work plan, the contract/affiliation with the PhD candidate will be extended by three years.
+If the supervisors and the Director of the Research School are satisfied with the quality of the pilot study and the revised work plan, the contract/affiliation with the PhD candidate will be extended by three years.
 After this first evaluation, the PhD candidates are asked to report on their progress on a yearly basis.

 UvAnet and Library Access

 PhD candidates receive a UvAnet ID which gives access to databases and electronic journals to which the UvA Library subscribes.
-The UvAnet ID will also give access to email facilities, both with an email client and with webmail, and a login for UvA computers.
+The UvAnet ID will also give access to email facilities, both with an email client and with webmail.

 Office Space

 At the Faculty of Humanities the departments are responsible for providing office space.
-If possible, the research school will try to arrange a flexible work space for externally or self-funded PhD candidates.
+Office space is only available to PhD candidates employed by the Faculty of Humanities.
+Not for self-funded PhD candidates.

 Training